martinboers/plcnext-book/src/ch02-01-controlling-the-plcnext-runtime.md

-## PLCnext Runtime
+## Controlling the PLCnext Runtime

-When the PLC boots, it automatically starts an application called `Arp.System.Application`<sup>1</sup>, using the script in `/etc/init.d/plcnext`.
-This is called the *PLCnext runtime*.
+When the PLC boots, it automatically runs the script in the file `/etc/init.d/plcnext`.
+This starts the *PLCnext runtime*.

-We can stop the PLCnext runtime any time, also using the script in the `/etc/init.d` directory:
+We can stop the PLCnext runtime any time, using the same script:

 ```text
 # /etc/init.d/plcnext stop